ejeba72/electronics_engineering/README.md

     - "-U" flag: indicates that a memory operation is to be performed.
 It could be write, read or erase memory operation.
         - "flash": indicates that the memory in which a memory operation would performed on, is the flash memory.
         - "w": write memory operation.
-        - "i": indicate that the file is intex HEX format.
+        - "i": indicate that the file is intex HEX format (":i" could be optional).
     - "-c" flag: specifies the programmer to be used to program the microcontroller.
     - "-P" flag: specifies the port to which the programmer is connected.
         - NOTE: you can use the following commands to find the port where the programmer is connected on your computer: